karelvanzijl/status200-bootcamp/Stage 2/Classes/2024-08-14/node/readme.md

     -   There is a problem with this: it is possible that we have two different JS files that declare a variable or function with the exact same name, for example the above sayHello() function.
     -   Because this function is added to the global scope, the first sayHello() function in the global scope will be overwritten when we declare it for the second time in another file.

 -   When we build applications we often use multiple files need to try prevent defining object in the global scope.
-We need _MODULAIRITY_.
+We need _MODULARITY_.

 ### Modules

--   We want small building block or **modules** in which we can declare variable and functions in such a way that two variables or functions with the same name don't overwrite eachother.
+-   We want small building block or **modules** in which we can declare variables and functions in such a way that two variables or functions with the same name in different files don't overwrite eachother.
 -   The variables and functions declared inside each module should be encapsulated inside that module.

 At the core of Node we have this concept called _Module_

 -   Every file in a Node application is considered a module
--   Variables and function defined inside a module (file) are scoped to that file.
+-   Variables and function defined inside a module (file) are scoped to that module (file).
 We say these objects are _private_.
 -   These variables and function are not available outside that module
 -   If you want to use a variable or a function defined in a module outside that module, you need to export it and make it _public_

-Each node application has at least 1 file, or at least 1 module which we call the _main module_
+Each node application has at least 1 file, or at least 1 module which we call the _main module_.
+Often called app.js.

 **Recap:** in Node every file is a module and all variables and functions declared inside that file are scoped within that module.
 They're not available outside that module.